JimMerkle/NUCLEO-F103RB_TM1637_DS3231_Clock/README.md

     that increments each second.
 The STM32 HAL provides an interface for years, months, days, hours, minutes, seconds (normal RTC stuff), allowing the developer to work with these normal units.
+    Be sure to remove/rotate 45 degrees the charging diode.
+    Don't want your CR2032 being destroyed!

 ## Using DS3231 RTC for real-time management